aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

  * The detection of the black ball is somehow compromized by the color range.
 A fine tuning would improve the performances.

+ * When the person commands the robot to reach a room, the blocking version of the function in [reach_goal](#CD-RG) is used.
+Thus, even if the time exceed the maximum amount of time, the robot will leave the Play behavior only after having reached the ball.

 # <a name="S-PTI"></a>Possible Technical Improvements
 This project was developed with the aim of being possible to implement and improve new features and as well change the already exiting during the time.
 Some further work which could improve the performance of the application could be the following.
  * The procedure for avoiding the wall could be improved, making it more linear in slowing down and accelerating back the robot.